-To illustrate this point, according to the Robert Half Salary Guide, 89 per cent of chief financial officers (CFOs) in Australia are concerned about losing top talent in their financial and accounting departments, and many CFOs suggested they are willing to negotiate pay in order to retain quality staff.
+To illustrate this point, according to the Robert Half Salary Guide, 90% of Australian CFOs find it challenging to source skilled finance and accounting candidates, and many CFOs suggested they are willing to negotiate pay in order to retain quality staff.

 Using a salary guide to assess what you are currently receiving compared to your peers will also help you decide if you should aim to negotiate with your employer or consider making the switch to a new company.

 2. Understand market forces for your industry

 In many ways, the macro-economics of your industry plays an important role on a company’s ability to increase wages.
 If your industry is doing well and your skills are in high demand, you may be able to leverage these factors to your benefit when asking for a pay rise.
 However, if the market is in a rough patch and redundancies are on the horizon, now may not be the right time to approach the boss.
 The trick is to understand the state of the market and ensure your timing in asking for a raise is opportune.